 Research reveals that those on a low carbohydrate diet lose more weight as compared to those on a low fat diet.
 They are less hungry.(1) It's all about the satiety that legumes provide.

-Perhaps more important low carbohydrate, high fat diets obviate the use of medication in many diseases such as diabetes.
+Perhaps, more important, low carbohydrate, high fat diets reduce the use of medication in many diseases such as diabetes.

 This lima bean soup has the advantage of replacing the calories lost from limited starches with a vegetable based protein.
 To limit the animal fat, you would need to use olive oil for sauteing and coconut cream instead of feta cheese.
 (2)

-Allicin is the phytochemical unique to the allium family of onions; it gives you the tears in the eyes, but keeps away the tears that come with cancer; this lima bean soup is full of it.
+Allicin is the phytochemical unique to the allium family of onions; it gives you the tears in the eyes, but keeps away the tears that come with malignant diseases; this lima bean soup is full of it.

 Read more about allicin benefits.

 Enjoy, this is a good soup and an easy recipe to make; if you really like it, and have the garden space, then I recommend you consider growing lima beans.
 They have a very long growing season but continue for months in a mild winter.